 If you’ve already leased a place in your name only, having them sign a roommate agreement can give you certain protections if there’s a problem later on.

-Figuring out how to divide expenses can be tricky so you both need to know beforehand who’s going to be responsible for paying what.
-Certain things, such as rent, utilities and cable are typically shared equally but you may need to pick up the tab for things like phone or Internet service yourself if your roommate won’t be using them.
+Figuring out how to divide expenses is another financial issue you’ll have to resolve with your roommate.
+You’ll both need to decide who’s going to be responsible for paying what.
+Certain things, such as rent, utilities and cable are typically shared equally, but you may need to pick up the tab for things like phone or Internet service yourself if your roommate won’t be using them.
 You should also discuss how the cost of groceries and personal care items will be divided and what your policy is on sharing.

 In addition to dividing up individual expenses, you’ll want to work out how the bills are going to be paid each month.
 Assuming responsibility for handling all the bills each month can ensure that things are paid on time but it also puts you in the position of having to collect the money from your roommate.
 Divvying up who pays what creates some balance in the relationship but it only works if both of you are keeping up your end of the bargain.